 Host: That's incredible.
-(I) Never connected the dots from meditation to your career, (I) always thought that meditation would just calm yourself, maybe silence thoughts, build a better mindfulness of our environment around us.
-Getting to the body and of course the soul in a bit as well, what kind of healthy habits do you have in terms of the physical aspect or the body part of?
+(I) Never connected the dots from meditation to your career, (I) always thought that meditation would just calm yourself, maybe silence thoughts, build better mindfulness of our environment around us.
+Getting to the body and of course, the soul in a bit as well, what kind of healthy habits do you have in terms of the physical aspect of the body part of?

 Host: What kind of exercise routine do you have?